 2009 – The new Florida facility, comprising three state-of-the-art buildings and more than 350,000 square feet of space, opens in Jupiter.
 Research on the new campus focuses on basic biomedical science, drug discovery, and technology development.

-2012 - Renowned biochemist Michael A. Marletta takes office as president and CEO of TSRI.
+2012 - Biochemist Michael A. Marletta takes office as president and CEO of TSRI.